emsif84/emsif84.github.io/index.md

 # Working Experience
-## - Projects in my current position
+## Projects in my current position

 * Currently creating dashbords with PowerBI about customer data and residential assets.
 To reach this goal i extracted and transformed data with SQL in Snowflake and connected Snowflake with PowerBI to update the data daily.
 I use DAX to create measures to display KPIs and to show the trend on a quartely basis.

 * Call Analysis and Dashboard with Python and Excel on a monthly basis.
 To reached this goal, csv files were automatically joined and transformed monthly in Python.
 With Excel Power Query i loaded the data and created a dashboard.

-## - Previous projects
+## Previous projects

 # Education
-* April, 2023 - today: Data Scientist: Machine Learning Specialist on [www.codecademy.com](http://www.codecademy.com)
+* April, 2023 - today: Data Scientist: Career Path "Data Scientist: Machine Learning Specialist on [www.codecademy.com](https://www.codecademy.com/learn/paths/data-science)
 * October, 2014 - April, 2018: B.Sc.
 Economic Psychology